Universal bound on microwave dissipation in superconducting circuits

 The central question is thus the fate of these non-equilibrium quasiparticles and their contribution to dissipation.
 Once generated, quasiparticles rapidly relax to the superconducting gap edge, where they become trapped and recombine inefficiently.
 This trapping is due to sub-gap states near the gap edge, which inevitably arise in superconductors due to disorder~\cite{Larkin72,Feigelman12,Skvortsov13}.
 In the strong-disorder limit, these sub-gap states result from substantial spatial fluctuations of the superconducting gap~\cite{Sacepe20}, as evidenced by scanning tunneling spectroscopy on thin films of various disordered materials, including TiN~\cite{Sacepe08}, NbN~\cite{Chand12}, a:InO~\cite{Sacepe11}, and MoGe~\cite{Mandal20}, forming shallow trapping potential wells where the gap is locally suppressed~\cite{Bespalov16,DeGraaf20}.

 A recent theory predicts that the density of trapped quasiparticles scales inversely with the superconducting coherence volume, \( n_{\rm qp} \propto 1/\xi^3 \) or \( n_{\rm qp} \propto 1/(\xi^2d) \) when $\xi>d$, and only logarithmically with both the quasiparticle generation rate and the strength of electron-phonon relaxation~\cite{Bespalov16}.
-In realistic materials, one can reasonably assume that the inter-quasiparticle distance --beyond which localized quasiparticles do not overlap and hence fail to recombine-- cannot be much larger than $10\,\xi$ (see Supp.
-Mat.).
+In realistic materials, one can reasonably assume that the inter-quasiparticle distance --beyond which localized quasiparticles do not overlap and hence fail to recombine-- cannot be much larger than $10\,\xi$ (see Supplementary Materials \ref{subsec:QP-distrib-func-and-concentation}).
 This implies a universal dimensionless quasiparticle density $n_{\rm qp}\xi^2 a = \eta$, with $\eta \gtrsim 0.01$--$0.001$ and $a = \min(\xi, d)$, which is in good agreement with experimental values of residual quasiparticles~\cite{Barends11,Wang2014,deVisser2014,deRooij2024}.

 The microscopic contribution of trapped quasiparticles to dissipation --specifically, to the real part of the complex conductivity \( \sigma_1(\omega) \)-- remains poorly understood.

 Yet, in the case of disordered superconducting films, a simple estimate can be derived under the assumptions that localized quasiparticles are ionized into the continuum by microwave absorption.
 By extending the Mattis-Bardeen formula to nonequilibrium localized quasiparticles~\cite{Mattis58,Fominov2011}, one obtains a universal and constant real part of the conductivity, $\sigma_1 \sim \sigma_n n_{\rm qp} / (\nu_0 \Delta) \sim \eta e^2/(a\hbar) $, where the conductivity $\sigma_n$ is approximated by the Drude value, $\sigma_n = e^2 \nu_0 v_F l / 3$, and the coherence length is given by $\xi^2 = v_F l \hbar /(6 \Delta) $.
 Here, $\nu_0$ is the density of states, and $v_F$ the Fermi velocity.
 This leads to:

 where \( \alpha = L_{\rm K}/(L_{\rm K}+ L_{\rm g})\) is the kinetic inductance fraction with $L_{\rm g}$ the geometric inductance.
 Remarkably, this result recovers the empirical trend captured by Eq. (\ref{Q_film}).
 Since the coherence length \( \xi \) typically varies within a factor of three across disordered materials --usually \( 5~\text{nm} \lesssim \xi \lesssim 15~\text{nm} \)-- and \( \alpha \lesssim 1 \) for devices with large kinetic inductance, this implies \( Q_{\rm qp} \sim 0.2 \, \Omega.{\rm m} \times \sigma_2 \) (with $a=\xi \sim 10$ nm and $\eta \sim 10^{-3}$).
 This is in excellent agreement with the observed scaling in the low-\( \sigma_2 \) regime in Fig. \ref{fig1}.